Practical Guide

 5. Commit

 If the quality gate passes and the review is clean, commit your code.
-The entire review is captured in the discussion archive.
+The entire review is saved in discussions/ — your searchable record of why each decision was made.

 6. Education Gate